KusaiAlMalt/QSAI/README.md

 Discord Bot for a private server

 ## How to run
-This project uses node.js
+This project uses `node.js`

-run npm install inside the QSAI folder
+run `npm install` inside the QSAI folder

-create .env and put your DISCORD_TOKEN in there
+rename `.env.example` to `.env` and put your tokens in there

-node index.js, and should be good to go
+run `node index.js`, and should be good to go